Intercultural philosophy: Rules of thumb

 Personality rule – It is possible to avoid misjudgements and tactlessness by never treating members of another culture as objects or means of research, but as research partners of equal right.

 Subjectivity rule – A self-image is no more to be taken at face value than are the impressions of an outsider.
 According to their constitution and the kind of encounter, people tend to overestimate, super-elevate and embellish themselves, or to underestimate, diminish and denigrate themselves.

 Ontology-deontology rule (›is‹ versus ›ought‹ rule) – Behaviour codes and constitutional texts do not represent conditions as they are, but as they should be according to the view of the group that have the say.
 Sometimes they manifest a mirror image of what is not the case but considered proper behaviour.

 Depolarization rule (rule against cultural dualism) – Polarisation is an elementary means of reducing complexity and classifying things.
 Its primary function is not to render things as they in fact are, but rather to represent them in a manner in which they are useful.
 Polarisations with their simplification, exaggeration, absolutism, and exclusivity are best prevented by comparing several cultures with each other, instead of restricting the comparison to two, and by paying attention to the circumstances under which such a polar relationship between two cultures can be maintained and under what conditions it can also be detected within the cultures that are contrasted with each other.

 Non-homogeneity rule – The assumption that cultures are homogeneous is a temptation to place the various eras, trends and formations to be found in them in a uni-linear order as if they are only distinguished by their degree of development and none of them has its own originality and autonomy.

 Agnosticism rule – There are mysteries that will remain unanswered in all cultures and across cultures.
 One has to be prepared for the fact that satisfactory answers might not be found.

 Gregor Paul's basic rules for intercultural philosophy

-Paul is an associate professor at the University of Karlsruhe.
+Paul is an associate professor at the Karlsruhe Institute of Technology.
 His concerns are epistemology, logic, aesthetics and comparative philosophy as well as human rights.
 He has formulated 16 methodological rules regarding intercultural philosophy.